Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Signature factors, cross sections, experiments and bounds.

 The MINER$\nu$A experiment employs the Mine Injector beam line, where 120 GeV protons hit a graphine target.
 The produced neutrino flux has variable energy in the range (2 - 20) GeV.
 We use two energy samples: ME (medium energy) with the peak at $E_\nu^{MV} = 6$ GeV, and LE (low energy) with the peak at $E_\nu^{MV} = 4$ GeV.
 The flux of usual neutrinos is substantially larger than the MB flux:

 The ratio of fluxes per POT: $\phi^{MV,ME}_\nu / \phi^{MB}_\nu = 15$.

 The experimental setup has the following sizes: $l^{MV}_p = 675$ m, $l^{MV} = 935$ m, $d^{MV}=3$ m; the target mass equals $m^{MV} = 6.1$ tonnes.
-In computations we take the distance between the detector and the up-stream absorber (the dirt) to be $b^{MV} = 10$ m.
+In computations we take the distance between the detector and the up-stream absorber (the dirt) to be $\Delta^{MV} = 10$ m.

-The MINERVA detector consists of scintillator strips, which provide 3D information on the tracks.
-Good particle ID allows to identify $1 e-$ from $1\gamma-$ and $e^+ e^-$ showers using the energy loss $dE/dx$ (along the track or in the first 4 strips).
-Three different samples of data were explored: (i) $\nu e -$ scatering, (ii) CCQE $\nu$ interactions and (iii) appearance of isolated $\gamma$'s.\\
+The MINER$\nu$A detector consists of scintillator strips, which provide 3D information on the tracks.
+Good particle ID allows to distinguish the $1 e-$ from $1\gamma-$ and $e^+ e^-$ showers using the energy loss $dE/dx$ (along the track or in the first 4 strips).
+Three different samples of data were explored: the CCQE $\nu$ interactions, the $\nu e -$ scatering data at LE and HE. \\

-\paragraph*{1.
-Isolated $\gamma$ showers.} The collaboration studied showering events with the energy loss compatible with original photons in ref.~\cite{Wolcott:2016hws}.

-For signature selection efficiency, we use the energy-averaged selection efficiency for electron showers from the $\nu-e$ scattering analysis in ref.~\cite{Park:2015eqa} as a proxy: $\epsilon^{MV}_{\gamma} = 70\%$.
-In the analysis, 1150 events were observed while 861 events are expected from SM backgrounds.
-The difference, $\Delta_{SM} = 289$ events, was attributed to the diffractive $\pi^0$ production cross section, which corresponds to $\Delta_{SM} = 289$ events.
-The cross section was fit to the data and obtained as $(0.26 \pm 0.02 \pm 0.08) \times 10^{-39}$ cm$^2$ from which we get the relative uncertainty of $\sim 40$\%.